 Schedule Your Cataract Surgery Evaluation:

+When the clouding of your lens begins to affect the enjoyment of your daily activities, it’s time to remove the foggy lens, and replace it with a clear lens implant.
 Our cataract surgeon, Dr. Jeffrey Liegner, is a lens implant specialist.
 He will take time to understand your unique lifestyle, to be sure to match you with the optimum replacement lens to suit your vision needs.
 Schedule your personal cataract evaluation today.
-Just call us, or complete the form above.
+Just call us, or complete the form at top left.